Most high school students think research is for college or grad school.

 Research in high school isn't about waiting—it's about starting.

-If you want structure, expert feedback, and a publishable outcome, the YRI Fellowship gives you the exact path many students use to become published researchers before college.
+If you want structure, expert feedback, and a publishable outcome, YRI gives you the exact path many students use to become published researchers before college.